Confluence of an extension of Combinatory Logic by Boolean constants: Definitions

-\begin{lemma} If $t_1 \xto[s]{} t_2$ then $\erase{t_1} =_\CLC \erase{t_2}$. \end{lemma}
+\begin{lemma} If $t_1 \to_s t_2$ then $\erase{t_1} =_\sCLC \erase{t_2}$. \end{lemma}

-The above simple lemma implies that the conditions in significant reduction rules are stable (see the end of Definition~\ref{def_trs}) under $s$-contraction and $s$-expansion.
-It is obvious that they are also stable under $i$-contraction and $i$-expansion.
+The above simple lemma implies that the conditions in significant reduction rules are stable under $s$-reduction and $s$-expansion.
+It is obvious that they are also stable under $i$-reduction and $i$-expansion.